-A sturdy, stylish shou sugi ban fence not only makes a great first impression for visitors, it can dramatically improve the value of a home and provide privacy.
-In Japan, exterior privacy screens have been historically popular and seem to be catching on in the west as well.
+The addition of a fence to your space can bring with it a sense of privacy, security and a sense of style.
+Shou sugi ban fencing makes a great first impression for visitors, and it can dramatically improve the value of a home.
+In Japan, exterior privacy screens have been historically popular and seem to be catching on in the west.

 Here are some photos we took in historical neighborhoods in Japan.
 Note the varied materials used on privacy walls, with contrasting colors and even a roof to convey permanence.
 Some of the buildings in these neighborhoods are over 300 years old!